adjknowles/WDI-Project-1/README.md

 - I found creating the timer function very challenging.
 Even more so was getting the timer to stop if the player answered all 16 questions correctly.
 - Generating random answers that were close to the correct answer was also a challenge.
 It took quite a bit of playing around with the formulas to get it to what it is now.
 It's still not perfect of course!
+- Advanced CSS.
+Even though I found the CSS styling hard, I really enjoyed bringing the game to life.
+I especially enjoyed using the Animate.css to make it even more exciting.